 Only submissions that adhere to the Contest Rules and Submission Guidelines are eligible to win.

-From stunning peaks and vibrant forests to dynamic rivers, wilderness is a unique part of Oregon’s natural heritage.
+From stunning peaks to vibrant forests, wilderness is a unique part of Oregon’s natural heritage.

-Photos must be of public lands (federally or state managed) or undeveloped waterways in Oregon.
+Photos must be of public lands (federally or state managed) in Oregon.
 This includes National Forest and BLM lands (including designated Wilderness and National Scenic areas), National Parks, National Wildlife Refuges, National Grasslands, National Monuments, State Parks, and State forests.

 Water images may include rivers, streams, natural lakes, waterfalls, and wetlands without dams or other development.
 Photos must be of generally undeveloped areas or landscapes (without dams or buildings for example).

 Photos must be of native Oregon species in their natural habitat.
-This category includes fish.
+This category includes birds and fish.